What Does It Mean To Be Called A Witch?

 And the practice of wit-craft, it means you practice keen wisdom.

-As someone who exercises skill in the making (-craft) of the wisdom (wit-), when someone calls you a witch, they have identified you as someone who is practicing the art of using your own wisdom.
+As someone who exercises skill in the making (-craft) of wisdom (wit-), when someone calls you a witch, they have identified you as someone who is practicing the art of using keen wisdom.

-So actually, being called a witch is a little bit of a compliment.
+So being called a witch is a little bit of a compliment.

-What shall you say next time someone calls you a witch?
+What will you say next time someone calls you a witch?
+I’m going to say thank you!

-For more content like this, start your 14-day free trial of The Membership!
+Start your 14-day free trial in The Membership!

 Previous